Home/Reviews/Resale Assessment/Belysa

 Total: 10/10.
 This is an unusually clean QPE result.
 Quality wins on layouts, density, and facilities.
 Exit wins on the area's HDB upgrader funnel and proven family-condo demand.
 Price wins on the gap to every comparable resale in the district.

 Solo or couple, no kids should look at the 2-bedroom B1 (947 sqft) at $1.10M-$1.20M.
 Strong rental demand given proximity to White Sands, the bus interchange, and the schools cluster.
-Not the strongest pick at Belysa for capital appreciation — the 2-bedroom pool is small (15 units) and Pasir Ris pricing is set by family layouts.
+Not the strongest pick at Belysa for capital appreciation.
+The 2-bedroom pool is small (15 units) and Pasir Ris pricing is set by family layouts.

 Couple planning ahead should consider the 3-bedroom + Study C1b (1,087 sqft) from $1.55M-$1.65M.
 Convertible study, family-sized footprint, room to grow without overbuying.

 Young family with one kid should target the 3-bedroom B2 (969 sqft) from $1.40M-$1.50M.
 Dumbbell layout, HDB-standard common rooms, deepest resale liquidity at Belysa.
-The most common unit type — exit defensibility is highest here.
+The most common unit type.
+Exit defensibility is highest here.

 Established family (2-3 kids) should look at the 3-bedroom Premium A1p (1,216 sqft) from $1.70M-$1.75M.
 Three real bedrooms, three bathrooms, larger living and dining.
-The PSF is similar to the B2 — the additional 247 sqft is priced at par rather than at a premium.
+The PSF is similar to the B2.
+The additional 247 sqft is priced at par rather than at a premium.

 Multi-gen / large family should consider the 4-bedroom D1b (1,335 sqft) from $1.74M-$1.84M.
 The cheapest 4-bedroom private condo path in central Pasir Ris by absolute price.
 Helper's room viable, four real bedrooms, dumbbell-style separation between master and common rooms.